#Article

 RELATED: The Complete Guide to Workplace Incident Investigations

-7. Use Employees' Expertise
+7. Leverage Employees' Expertise for Better Workplace Safety

 When creating a risk-management plan, control measures or safety policies, consult with employees.
 No one knows the risks workers face better than the workers themselves.
 Provide a suggestion box or hotline to help spot and address potential issues.

-8. Take a Risk Management Approach
+8. Implement a Risk Management Approach

 "Adopt a risk management approach to operations—that helps you understand where danger is and work to mitigate or eliminate it," suggests Sapper.
 In other words, don't be reactive when it comes to workplace accidents.
 Instead, find ways to prevent them from happening in the first place.
 Don't wait until it's too late to figure out what risks your workers face; seek them out and mitigate them proactively.

-9. Offer Different Types of Support
+9. Offer Different Types of Support to Employees

 Workplace accidents can be caused by the employee's work environment, task or materials.
 However, their education, experience, or physical or mental condition may also factor in.
 When an employee is tired, overworked, sick or having issues at home, their mind is elsewhere and they can't perform their best at work.
 This could result in reduced productivity at best and a serious workplace accident at worst.